Zheng Zhilong: Early life

-Pirate
+Life as pirate leader

 The Dutch East India Company, also called the VOC, wished to gain free trade rights with China and to control and commerce routes to Japan.
 To accomplish these goals, they collaborated with some Chinese pirates to pressure the Ming dynasty in China to allow trade.
 Zheng Zhilong initially worked as a translator, although there is debate if he was engaging pirate activities simultaneously.
 Regardless, most scholars agree that he joined with other Chinese pirates, probably Li Dan or Yan Shiqi.
 In 1624, Zheng officially became a privateer for the Dutch East India Company after they colonized Taiwan.
 During this time, he was still aligned with Li Dan.
 The Dutch did not like how powerful Li Dan was becoming, so they used Zheng Zhilong to weaken Li Dan's position.
 However, Li Dan died before they could fully complete their plan.
 With Li Dan dead, Zheng Zhilong became the unopposed leader of the Chinese pirates.

 Following his ascension to power, Zheng began to build up his fleets.
 With access to European sailing and military technology he made his armada of junks superior to the Chinese Imperial navy.
 Zheng prospered and by 1627 he was leading four hundred junks and tens of thousands of men, including Chinese, Japanese, and even some Europeans.
 He had a bodyguard of former black slaves who ran away from the Portuguese.
 By 1630, he controlled all shipping in the South China Sea.

 In addition to attacking shipping in the South China Sea, Zheng Zhilong also increased his power by selling protection passes to fisherman and merchants.
 At the height of his power, no one dared sail without one of his passes for fear of retribution.
 However, he was not universally hated.
 He was actually loved by many peasants in the southern provinces of China.
 He earned their respect by refraining from unnecessary attacks on their towns and giving some stolen grain to them during famines.
 He also gave unemployed fisherman and sailors jobs in his vast fleet.